caseydm/playbook/README.md

 If you do not have an in-house team of system administrators, I highly recommend you use managed hosting for your application.

+My managed hosting provider of choice is Heroku.
+Heroku is built on top of Amazon Web Services.
+It is stable and reliable.
+THey make it incredibly easy to create and maintain a python application.
+Building on Heroku enforces best practices ([12 factor app](https://12factor.net/)) that will go with you if you decide to move to a different host.

+Pros
+- Security updates and backups provided, no need for system administrators
+- Easy to deploy code and bring in new developers

+Cons
+- May cost more

 ### Why Django?

 Django is a battle-tested, well-documented framework that

 ### Why host code and track issues using GitHub?

+### Why not Docker?